 Designing the Interaction

 We have designed and led a rather large number of “interactions” with members of our target audiences — older adults, caregivers, and adult children of aging parents.
 One of the most important things we have learned is that it is all too easy to have an unproductive interaction if you don’t design the interaction carefully, or don’t facilitate it well.

 For this reason, our “First Look” Evaluations work like this.

-- Dr Richard Caro will work with you to help "design" the interaction.
+- Tech-enhanced Life will work with you to help “design” the interaction.
 You get to have inputs and decide what you want to accomplish.
-But he will help you figure out how to get the best results.
+But we will help you figure out how to get the best results.

 The entire First Look Evaluation will be audio recorded, and a written transcript will also be created.
 We do NOT video the interaction.

 If you choose for the output to be public, we will publish it on Tech-enhanced Life for everyone to listen to, including non-members.
 We may edit it lightly for sound quality and to remove off topic segments.
 However we will not edit it in any way that changes the overall messaging.
 For example, we will not delete any criticisms.
 You will have the right to direct people to the audio recording on Tech-enhanced Life, but you will not have the right to republish it elsewhere in part or in whole, or to make modified versions of the recording such as “highlights” or “excerpts”.

 If you choose to keep the Evaluation for your internal use only, then the audio will not be published by us, but you will get a copy for your internal use.
 If you decide not to have the audio published by us, you will also agree not to publish it yourself, or share except for internal purposes, and definitely not to edit it and use excerpts.

 Most of the companies we have worked with greatly overestimate how many things you can dig deeply into in a specific time with a group of older adults.
 We don’t feel these interactions are useful if they try and cover lots of things, because then everything remains superficial and the value is greatly reduced.